outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

                       output intent of open window in hot south room = hot - hot = cool = "temperature regulation" output intent of open window in cool north room = no difference in temperature regulation = cool - cool = "no temperature regulation"

-                      given that window.position can serve intent "temperature regulation" across locations & temperature is the key relevance factor for this relationship set: check if the different output intents have different impact on other possible relationships under 'temperature':
+                      given that window.position can serve intent "temperature regulation" across locations & temperature is the key relevance factor for this relationship set, check if the different output intents have different impact on other possible relationships under 'temperature':

                       iterate through all remaining temperature relationships (if there are a lot, select for relationships involving known important factors like focus conditions first):